Kim Chae-yeon (figure skater)

-Kim Chae-yeon (Hangul: 김채연; born 8 December 2006) is a South Korean figure skater.
-She is the 2022 CS Finlandia Trophy silver medalist.
+Kim Chae-yeon (Korean: 김채연; born 8 December 2006) is a South Korean figure skater.
+She is the 2024 World bronze medalist, the 2025 Four Continents champion and 2024 Four Continents silver medalist, the 2023 Skate Canada International silver medalist, the 2024 Cup of China bronze medalist, a four-time ISU Challenger Series medalist (including two gold), the 2025 Asian Winter Games champion, the 2024 Shanghai Trophy champion, and the 2025 South Korean national champion.

 At the junior level, she is the 2022–23 Junior Grand Prix Final bronze medalist and a three-time ISU Junior Grand Prix medalist.

+Kim Chae-yeon medaled at the World Championships after practicing figure skating for only 7 years, a rare feat in the history of the sport.

 Personal life

-Kim was born on 8 December 2006 in Seoul, South Korea.
+Kim was born on December 8, 2006, in Seoul, South Korea.
+She is a devout Buddhist.

+Kim's mother, Lee Jung-ah, is an interior designer and is responsible for designing all of her daughter's figure skating costumes.

 Career

 Early years

-Kim began skating in 2017.
+Kim began skating in 2017 when she was in the fifth grade.
 She placed fourth in the junior category at the 2020 South Korean Championships.

 In February 2021, Kim placed ninth, competing as a senior at the 2021 South Korean Championships.
 Due to this result, she became a member of the Korean national team.

 2021–2022 season: International junior debut

 Kim made her international junior debut at the 2021 JGP France II, the second of two Junior Grand Prix events held in Courchevel in August.
 She placed second in both the short program and the free skate to finish second overall between American skater Isabeau Levito and Canadian Kaiya Ruiter.
 At her second JGP assignment of the season, the 2021 JGP Slovakia, Kim finished off the podium in fifth place.

 In January 2022, Kim placed tenth in the senior women's category at the 2022 South Korean Figure Skating Championships.

+Following the season, Kim made a coaching change from longtime coach, Han Sung-mi, to Chi Hyun-jung.